§36-8-2. Presumptions of abandonment.

 (12) Wages or other compensation for personal services, one year after the compensation becomes payable;

-(13) Deposit or refund owed to a subscriber by a utility, two years after the deposit or refund becomes payable;
+(13) Deposit or refund owed to a subscriber by a utility, one year after the deposit or refund becomes payable;

 (15) Warrants for payment issued by the State of West Virginia which have not been presented for payment, within six months of the date of issuance;

-(16) All funds held by a fiduciary, including the state Municipal Bond Commission, for the payment of a note, bond, debenture or other evidence or indebtedness, five years after the principal maturity date, or if such note, bond, debenture or evidence of indebtedness is called for redemption on an earlier date, then the redemption date, such premium or redemption date to also be applicable to all interest and premium, if any, attributable to such note, bond, debenture or other evidence of indebtedness; and
+(16) All funds held by a fiduciary, including the state Municipal Bond Commission, for the payment of a note, bond, debenture, or other evidence or indebtedness, three years after the principal maturity date, or if such note, bond, debenture, or evidence of indebtedness is called for redemption on an earlier date, then the redemption date, such premium or redemption date to also be applicable to all interest and premium, if any, attributable to such note, bond, debenture, or other evidence of indebtedness;

-(17) All other property, five years after the owner’s right to demand the property or after the obligation to pay or distribute the property arises, whichever first occurs.
+(18) All other property, three years after the owner’s right to demand the property or after the obligation to pay or distribute the property arises, whichever first occurs.

 (b) At the time that an interest is presumed abandoned under subsection (a) of this section, any other property right accrued or accruing to the owner as a result of the interest, and not previously presumed abandoned, is also presumed abandoned.